 Soon after selling his land in Patrick County, William Woody and his family appear to have moved first to Kentucky about 1794, then continued on to the area near Fayetteville, Lincoln County, Tennessee about 1803.
 The State of Tennessee was created in 1796 from the "Territory of the U.S. South of the River Ohio", a vast area ceded by North Carolina to the United States government at the end of the Revolutionary War.
 Beginning in 1783, Bounty Land Warrants were issued by North Carolina and Congress as compensation for military service and other reasons.
 These warrants were transferable and this attribute attracted land speculators and created land frauds on a enormous scale.
 Bounty land also fueled a mass migration to Tennessee.
 Fayetteville and Lincoln County were formally founded in 1809 in an area that had been the "Cherokee Indian Lands".
 The murky events and bribery that lead to this land grab are related in "How the Cherokee Lost the Elk River" on the outstanding Tennessee GenWeb site.
 Located on the Alabama border, Lincoln County was named in honor of General Benjamin Lincoln, the officer that accepted General Cornwallis' sword of surrender at Yorktown.
 Fayetteville, the county seat of Lincoln County, was named for Fayetteville, North Carolina which was named in honor of Marquis de Lafayette, one of General Washington's closet aides.

-In addition to his wife Jane, William Woody's will named the following children:
+to his wife Jane, William Woody's will named the following children:

 • William Banks Woody, b. ca. 1799, Kentucky, d. aft 1860, mc.
 1820, Elizabeth Orick, bc.
 1799, South Carolina, d. aft 1850.